 Six of those children didn’t survive.
 The team at Children’s Wisconsin has never treated that many deaths from gunshot wounds in one year, even though, in fact, guns are the second-leading cause of death for Wisconsin children ages 1–17i.
 Sadly, the number of kids who don’t survive is even higher than what the clinical teams at Children’s Wisconsin cares for, as some kids never make it to the hospital in time.
 According to the Milwaukee Homicide Review Commission, 27 kids under the age of 17 died from homicide in 2020.

 The number of children impacted goes well beyond those who die from gun violence.
-While the clinical team at the hospital treated only one patient from mass shootings in 2020, the Community Health team at Children’s Wisconsin worked with families from more of the 11 mass shootings in Wisconsin and 201 homicides that year.
+While the clinical team at the hospital treated only one patient from mass shootings in 2020, the Community Health team at Children’s Wisconsin worked with families from more mass shootings in Wisconsin and 201 homicides that year.
 Even when children aren’t physically injured by an event like a mass shooting, they’re impacted emotionally and psychologically.
 That’s when the Community Health team, made up of crime victim advocates, community navigators, nurses and therapists, is dispatched to help families stabilize after a traumatic event and begin the recovery process.

 This type of violence isn’t just a single moment or act, it’s a disease — an epidemic.
 The impact of gun violence on children has ripple effects that extend far beyond those injured or killed — the families and friends of victims, the children who watched as someone was shot, the generations of people who are stigmatized because of gun violence, the teams who see it every day at work…the list goes on.